yrahul3910/video-sharing-site/README.md

 The style guide at [this link](http://www.sqlstyle.guide/) is used and followed in this project.

 # Video Directory Structure
 All videos are uploaded to the `videos` folder.
 The database simply stores the paths to these videos and thumbnail images.
-As of now, the site only supports uploads by individual users, but later should support uploads by channels as well.
+To simplify implementation, the site only supports uploads by users, and users can subscribe to other users.
+This makes certain aspects of implementation easier.

 As of now, the directory structure used is `videos/<user_id>/<video_title>/<files>`, where the files include the video file and the thumbnail image.

-A possible solution to saving channel videos is by noticing how channels are created by users.
-Thus, we could have a folder, `independent_videos`, for videos by a user, and other folders by channel name, all inside the `<user_id>` folder.